 The mean fitness of an asexual clone of organisms adapted optimally for a particularly narrow niche.
 They are perfect in the current environment, but, once the condition changes, the entire population may suddenly extinct.
 Sexual reproduction can produce a wider range of sub-optimally adapted types.
-Some may not be able to survive under the current environment (an example is the genetic diseases in humans).
+Some may not be able to survive in the current environment (an example is genetic diseases in humans).
 However, an ecological disaster that eliminates the clonal niche will not have as severe an impact on the sexual clade, because of the diversity of genotypes.

 Photo source: https://www.mun.ca/biology/scarr/Sexual_vs_Asexual_clades.htm

-After conjugation, new and metabolically active macronucleus is produced by a reorganization of micronuclear materials.
+After conjugation, a new and metabolically active macronucleus is produced by a reorganization of micronuclear materials.
 The old, weak, and defective macronucleus is replaced by a new one.
 Rejuvenation can reset the aging after a prolonged clonal growth of asexual reproduction.